 Svart Hona Egg Laying

-You might not think a landrace breed would be especially good at egg-laying.
+One might assume that landrace breeds aren’t especially prolific layers.
 And while it’s true that this chicken breed was primarily raised to be ornamental, the birds are surprisingly good layers.
 While egg production will usually vary depending on individual birds, a Svart Hona hen can often lay 250 eggs in a year.

 The eggs are large, especially given the size of the birds, and they are off-white in color.
 However, this is a slow-maturing breed of chicken, and many hens don’t start laying until about 24 weeks of age.